jncraton/cfmt/readme.md

 - Pointers

 It might be worth refreshing your knowledge on these topics. `man` (e.g. `man 2 close`) may be helpful.

+The file `cfmt.c` and a basic `makefile` are provided.
+You should not need to use any additional libraries beyond what is already included in `cfmt.c`.